Honolulu authorities investigate arsons at 3 Waikiki hotels

 Each fire began at night in a hallway on a floor with guest rooms, Honolulu Fire Department Captain Scot Seguirant said.

-Police declined to comment.
-They have not released any information about possible suspects, methods or motive.
+Police declined to comment and have not released any information about possible suspects, methods or motive.

+Police wouldn’t say if more officers were being sent to patrol the popular tourist area.
+An Associated Press request to interview Honolulu Police Chief Susan Ballard was declined.

 The first fire caused $4,000 in damage Sunday at the Alohilani Resort.